A True Tale of a Mysterious Queen Tigress | Mysterious Universe

 Yet even with her indomitable will and inexplicable prowess and ferocity, by 2016 Machli was obviously and visibly winding down.
 She would be found in the forest laying on her side, critically ill and plagued by old age.
 Officials tried to revive her but she died right there, in the spot of her own choosing and on her own terms, still the proud warrior queen.
 At the time she was 20 years old, far older than the typical 10 to 15 year lifespan for a tiger in the wild, certainly past the age where she should be fighting off comers and hunting her own food, and Machli remains the oldest wild tigress known to have ever lived.

 Other anomalous behavior attributed to Machli span a variety of oddities.
 She was extremely clever, allegedly using tourist vehicles to help her in her stalk and hunt prey from time to time, hiding behind the trucks as curious deer hovered just beyond, suddenly bursting forth from behind to make the kill, right in front of onlookers.
-She also seemed to have a way with the male tigers that she didn’t outright try to kill, and for some reason was able to get her mates to brings her food, a rare behavior in tigers that hasn’t really been satisfactorily explained.
+She also seemed to have a way with the male tigers that she didn’t outright try to kill, and for some reason was able to get her mates to bring her food, an unusual behavior for tigers that hasn’t really been satisfactorily explained.
 Machli was also comforted by a former mate in the wake of being pushed from her domain by her own offspring as she skulked in the sidelines.
-The male tiger approached her and just seemed to hang around and be close to her, almost as if he sympathized with her and was trying to cheer her up, a very rare show of companionship shown by tigers that further cements Machli as an enigma.
+The male tiger approached her and just seemed to hang around and be close to her, almost as if he sympathized with her and was trying to cheer her up.
+In the wild when two adult tigers come together it is for one of two reasons, to fight or mate, and these two weren’t doing either of those things, just simply lounging about as if they were old friends.
+It was a very strange show of companionship shown by tigers that further cements Machli as an enigma.

 Machli’s tragic death made headlines at the time, and there was an outpouring of people paying their respects to this very unusual and mysterious tiger.
 Such was the sentiment of grieving experienced in India that the tigress was given a full Hindu burial, wrapped in white linen and cremated in the presence of a cadre of ceremonial guards standing at attention, a ritual unheard of for an animal.
 It was a fitting end to a tiger that seemed like no other, and captured the hearts and the imaginations of a nation and the world.
 Despite this tragic passing, Machli’s legacy lives on, as she birthed a total of 11 cubs in her lifetime, and currently around 60% of the tigers in the national park have bloodlines that link to her.